The-Last-Cookie/secure-networking/tools/nessus/nessus.md

 chmod 600 /home/<username>/.ssh/authorized_keys
 ```

 Tenable Nessus encrypts all passwords stored in policies.
 However, Tenable recommends using SSH keys for authentication rather than SSH passwords.
-This helps ensure that someone does not use the same username and password you are using to audit your known SSH servers to attempt a log into a system that may not be under your control.
+This helps ensure that someone does not use the same username and password you are using to audit your known SSH servers to attempt a login into a system that may not be under your control.

+When no scan is running, the user account can be disabled to forbid any login (even SSH) by `sudo usermod --expiredate 1 <username>`.
+Reenable the account with `sudo usermod --expiredate "" <username>`.[^disable-account-linux]

 #### Global Credential Settings